 HOUSE-Business in the house on the 22nd was limited to the introduction of bills, committee reports and the consideration of house roll 260 in committee of the whole.
 The bill is by Fowler and extends from two to five years the time within which foreclosure on tax certificates may not be begun.
-It was debated at length, being championed by Fowler and Coppos and opposed by Loomis, Mockett and others.
-It was finally recommended for indefinite postponement, and the report adopted by the house on roll call by a vote of 45 to 39.
+It was debated at length, being championed by Fowler and Coppoc and opposed by Loomis, Mockett and others.
+It was finally recommended for indefinite postponement, and the report adopted by to 39.
 Among bills introduced occur the following: A bill for an act to amend section 37 of chapter 19, entitled "Courts, Supreme and District," of the compiled statutes of 1899, and to repeal said section as now existing.
 To prohibit district and supreme court judges from receiving or using free railroad transportation.
-A bill for an act concerning trust companies, governing the manner of incorporation and regulating the'r manner of doing business.
-A bill for an act to amend section 8, chapter 41 of the compiled statutes of Nebraska of as Holidays," and to repeal said original section.
-To make election day paper.
-At noon the house went into therefrom adjourned until next Tueswas the vote for senator: Allen, 36; Berge, 8; Crounse, 7; Currie, 13; Hainer, 4; Harlan, 2; Hinshaw, 12; Hitchcock, 11; Kinkaid, 5; Martin, 5; Meiklejohn, 28; Rosewater, 14; Thompson, D. E., 35; Thompson, W. H., 35; Mendenhall, 1; Harrington, 1; H. O'Neil, 1.
+A bill for an act concerning trust companies, governing the manner of incorporation and regulating their manner of doing business.
+A bill for an act to amend section 8, chapter 41 of the compiled statutes of Nebraska of | bills introduced was one to encourage as Holidays," and to repeal said or- free schools.
+Provides that such iginal section.
+To make election day schools shall be exempted from taxaa legal holiday as regards commercial | tion; also house roll No. 401, by T. E. paper.
+At noon the house went into joint convention and on emerging therefrom adjourned until next Tuesday morning at 11 o'clock.
+Following was the vote for senator: Allen, 36; Berge, 8; Crounse, 7; Currie, 13; Hainer, 4; Harlan, 2; Hinshaw, 12; Hitchcock, 11; Kinkaid, 5; Martin, 5; Meiklejohn, 28; Rosewater, 14; Thompson, D. E., 35; Thompson, W. H., 35; Mendenhall, 1; Harrington, 1; H. O'Neil, 1.

-HOUSE .- In the house on the 21st bills were introduced: To amend chapter viii of section 26, entitled "Banks."
-Provides that no officer, director or employe shall be permitted to borrow money from banks where employed without giving security or endorser who is not a stockholder.
-To punish any person or persons who shall in any newspaper, magazine, peother manner within the state of Nebraska, caricature any person without first securing said person or persons' several counties in the building and maintenance of bridges in certain cases.
+HOUSE.-In the house on the 21st bills were introduced: To amend chapter viii of section 26, entitled "Banks."
+Provides that no officer, dito borrow money from banks where employed without giving security or endorser who is not a stockholder.
+To punish any person or persons who shall in any newspaper, magazine, peother manner within the state of Nebraska, caricature any person without first securing said person or persons' consent in writing.
+Fixes fine for each offense at from \$25 to \$100.
+To require the state of Nebraska to assist the several counties in the building and maintenance of bridges in certain cases.
 To consolidate, combine and unify the public service of the state of Nebraska for the promotion of agricultural industry by creating a council of agriculture and defining its duties, and repealing laws and parts of laws conflicting therewith.
 To amend section 59 of an act entited "An act incorporating metropolitan cities and defining, prescribing and regulating their duties, powers and government.
 To amend section 3 of chapter xxviii of the Statutes, relating to fees for clerk of the district court.
 To rerequire uniformity of charges for transportation of goods in carload lots, and for switching cars for individuals or corporations by railroad companies.
-To amend chapter xxvii of article i, entitled "Revenue," relating to assessment of property.
+To amend chapter xxvii of article i entitled "Revenue," relating to assessment of property.
 H. R. 425, by Brown To amend section 5 of chapter I of the Statutes.
-Fixes liquor license at \$500 for all cities and villages of not over 5,000 population, reducing the limit
+Fixes liquor license at \$500 for all cities and villages of not over 5,000 population, reducing the limit from 10,000.